 Baltimore RNLI provides assistance to a yacht with two people onboard

-Baltimore RNLI were called out earlier today (Thursday 16 June) to provide assistance to a yacht with two people onboard that was taking part in a race.
+Baltimore RNLI were called out yesterday evening (Thursday 27 July) to provide assistance to a yacht with two people onboard that had suffered engine failure near Baltimore Harbour, west Cork.

-The volunteer lifeboat crew launched their inshore lifeboat at 11.45am, following a request from the Irish Coast Guard to go to the assistance of a 7m sailing yacht with two people on board, that had got into difficulty 0.5 miles south of Sherkin Island off the coast of west Cork.
+The volunteer lifeboat crew, who were already at the lifeboat station and about to go on exercise, launched their inshore lifeboat at 7pm, following a request from the Irish Coast Guard to go to the assistance of a 12m sailing yacht with two people on board, that had suffered engine failure just south east of Kedge Island, approximately 1 mile from the entrance to Baltimore Harbour.

-There were four volunteer crew onboard the lifeboat, Helm Pat O’Driscoll and crew members Ian Lynch, James Kitt and Rob O’Leary.
-Assisting at the lifeboat station were Rianne Smith and Sean McCarthy.
-Conditions at sea during the call were calm with a south easterly force 1 wind, no sea swell and good visibility.
+There were four volunteer crew onboard the lifeboat, Helm Pat O’Driscoll and crew members Kieran O’Driscoll, Ian Lynch and Rob O’Leary.
+Assisting at the lifeboat station were Tom Kelly and Seamus O’Driscoll.
+Conditions at sea during the call were calm with a westerly force 3 wind, no sea swell and good visibility.

-Speaking following the call out, Pat O’Driscoll, Baltimore RNLI Volunteer Helm said: ‘Due to navigational difficulties the sailors were having we decided a tow was necessary and the safest option to assist them.
+Speaking following the call out, Pat O’Driscoll, Baltimore RNLI Volunteer Helm said: ‘Due to the position the yacht was in when we arrived, we decided a tow was necessary and the safest option to assist them.
 Please remember if you get into difficulty at sea, call 999 or 112 and ask for the Coast Guard.’

 RNLI media contacts